analogdevicesinc/ai8x-synthesis/README.md

 The following chapter describes the neural architecture search (NAS) solution for MAX78000 as implemented in the [ai8x-training](https://github.com/MaximIntegratedAI/ai8x-training) repository.
 Details are provided about the NAS method, how to run existing NAS models in the repository, and how to define a new NAS model.

 The intention of NAS is to find the best neural architecture for a given set of requirements by automating architecture engineering.
 NAS explores the search space automatically and returns an architecture that is hard to optimize further using human or “manual” design.
-Multiple different techniques are proposed in the literature for automated architecture search, including reinforcement based and evolutionary based solutions.
+Multiple different techniques are proposed in the literature for automated architecture search, including reinforcement-based and evolutionary-based solutions.

 #### Once-for-All

-Once-for-All (OFA) is a weight-sharing based NAS technique, originally [proposed by MIT and IBM researchers](https://arxiv.org/abs/1908.09791).
+Once-for-All (OFA) is a weight-sharing-based NAS technique, originally [proposed by MIT and IBM researchers](https://arxiv.org/abs/1908.09791).
 The paper introduces a method to deploy a trained model to diverse hardware directly without the need of retraining.
-This is achieved by training a “supernet”, which is named the “Once-for-All” network, and then deploying only part of the supernet, depending on hardware constraints.
+This is achieved by training a “supernet,” which is named the “Once-for-All” network, and then deploying only part of the supernet, depending on hardware constraints.
 This requires a training process where all sub-networks are trained sufficiently to be deployed directly.
 Since training all sub-networks can be computationally prohibitive, sub-networks are sampled during each gradient update step.
 However, sampling only a small number of networks may cause performance degradation as the sub-networks are interfering with one another.
-To solve this issue, a _progressive shrinking_ algorithm is proposed by the authors.
+To resolve this issue, a _progressive shrinking_ algorithm is proposed by the authors.
 Rather than optimizing the supernet directly with all interfering sub-networks, they propose to first train a supernet that is the largest network with maximum kernel size, depth and width.
 Then, smaller sub-networks that share parameters with the supernet are trained progressively.
 Thus, smaller networks can be initialized with the most important parameters.
 If the search space consists of different kernel sizes, depths and widths, they are added to sampling space sequentially to minimize the risk of parameter interference.
 To illustrate, after full model training, the “elastic kernel” stage is performed, where the kernel size is chosen from {1×1, 3×3} while the depth and width are kept at their maximum values.
 Next, kernel sizes and depths are sampled in the “elastic depth” stage.
 Finally, all sub-networks are sampled from the whole search space in the “elastic width” stage.

 After the supernet is trained using sub-networks, the “architecture search” stage takes place.
-The paper propses evolutionary search as the search algorithm.
+The paper proposes evolutionary search as the search algorithm.
 In this stage, the best architecture is searched, given particular hardware constraints.
-In the algorithm, a set of candidate architectures that perform best on the validation set are mutated and crossovers are performed iteratively.
+A set of candidate architectures that perform best on the validation set are mutated, and crossovers are performed iteratively in the algorithm.

 After the training and search steps, the model is ready to deploy to the target hardware in the OFA method as the parameters are already trained.
-However, on MAX78000, the model still needs to be quantized for deployment, therefore this implementation has an additional step where the model needs to be trained using the quantization aware training (QAT) module of the MAX78000 training repository.
+However, on MAX78000, the model still needs to be quantized for deployment.
+Therefore, this implementation has an additional step where the model needs to be trained using the quantization-aware training (QAT) module of the MAX78000 training repository.

 To summarize, the sequential steps of the Once-for-All supernet training are:

 1. <u>Full model training</u> (stage 0): In this step, the supernet with maximum kernel size, depth and width is trained.
-This network is suggested to be **at least 3× to 5×** bigger than the MAX78000 implementation limits, since sub-networks of the supernet are the targets for MAX78000 deployment.
+This network is suggested to be **at least 3× to 5×** larger than the MAX78000 implementation limits, since sub-networks of the supernet are the targets for MAX78000 deployment.

 2. <u>Elastic kernel</u> (stage 1): In this step, only sub-networks with different kernel sizes are sampled from the supernet.
 For the MAX78000 *Conv2d* layers, the supported sizes are {3×3, 1×1}, and {5, 3, 1} for *Conv1d* layers.
 Since the sampled sub-network is a part of the supernet, the supernet is updated with gradient updates.